Associate of Science in Landscape Management (AS)

 - Communicate with the public and colleagues utilizing a variety of communication methods.

-Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: landscape installation and maintenance, equipment and supply sales, turf management, pesticide applicator, landscape water auditor, and parks maintenance personnel.
+Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: landscape installation and maintenance, equipment and supplies sales, turf management, pesticide applicator, landscape water auditor, and parks maintenance personnel.

 This degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.